kneehit/Customer_Segmentation/docs/index.md

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-7-1.png)

-Expenditure on Detegent and Paper products as well as on Delicatessen products seem to be very less as compared to other categories.
-Also we can notice that all of the product categories are highly skewed.
+Expenditure on Detegent and Paper products as well as on Delicatessen products seem to be very less as compared to other categories.  <br /> Also we can notice that all of the product categories are highly skewed.

 Tendency to Cluster
 =============================
 Let check the tendency of our dataset to cluster.
 This can me computed by Hopkins Statistic.